quii/learn-go-with-tests/context.md

-# Context (WIP)
+# Context

-When you make a thing you will often kick off long-running, resource intensive processes (often in goroutines).
+Software often kicks off long-running, resource-intensive processes (often in goroutines).
 If the action that caused this gets cancelled or fails for some reason you need to stop these processes in a consistent way through your application.

-If you dont manage this your snappy go application that you're so proud of could start having difficult to debug performance problems.
+If you dont manage this your snappy Go application that you're so proud of could start having difficult to debug performance problems.

-In this chapter we'll use `context` to help us manage long-running processes.
+In this chapter we'll use the package `context` to help us manage long-running processes.

 We're going to start with a classic example of a web server that when hit kicks off a potentially long-running process to fetch some data for it to return in the response.

 We will exercise a scenario where a user cancels the request before the data can be retrieved and we'll make sure the process is told to give up.

 I've set up some code on the happy path to get us started.
-Here is our server code
+Here is our server code.

 ```go
 func NewHandler(store Store) http.HandlerFunc {